-Athlete’s foot– also called tinea pedis– is an infectious fungal infection that affects the skin on the feet.
+Athlete’s foot– also called tinea pedis– is a fungal infection that affects the skin on the feet.
 It can also infect the toenails and the hands.
-The fungal infection is called professional athlete’s foot due to the fact that it’s typically seen in professional athletes.
+The fungal infection can affect anyone not just athletes.
+However, more active people may find that they are more susceptible to getting the fungal infection.

 What triggers athlete’s foot?

 Athlete’s foot takes place when the tinea fungus grows on the feet.
 You can capture the fungus through direct contact with an infected person, or by touching surface areas contaminated with the fungi.
 The fungus grows in warm, damp environments.
 Therefore it’s commonly found in showers, on locker space floorings, and around pools.
 In addition, if you wear boots and work in wet environments this can also be a problem.

 Who is at risk for athlete’s foot?

 Anybody can get athlete’s foot, however certain habits increase your danger.
 Those habits that increase your danger of getting athlete’s foot consist of:

 There are many symptoms of athlete’s foot.
 For instance, some might include:

 How is athlete’s foot identified?

 Dr. Cruz may diagnose athlete’s foot by your symptoms.
 However, he may also perform a skin test if he isn’t sure a fungal infection is causing your symptoms.